ErpNetDocs/tech/modules/logistics/planning/available-to-promise/atp-algorithm.md

 When the date for which we calculate the ATP is before the earliest unexecuted store orders,the following principle is applied:

 1. All unexecuted store orders after the specified date are taken into account, and the ATP is calculated according to their chronology.
-This is a value **[projected available balance](https://docs.erp.net/tech/modules/logistics/planning/projected-available-balance.html?q=Projected%20Available%20Balance)**.
+This is a value [projected available balance](https://docs.erp.net/tech/modules/logistics/planning/projected-available-balance.html?q=Projected%20Available%20Balance).
 2. The current available physical quantity is calculated - value [<b>Current Stock Holds</b>]

 3. If there are future unexecuted store orders, (i.e., if [[projected available balance](https://docs.erp.net/tech/modules/logistics/planning/projected-available-balance.html?q=Projected%20Available%20Balance)]  is not null), then: